 Interrogate the sys.float.info system variable to obtain platform specific attributes and code according to those constraints.

-Call the sys.getfilesystemcoding() function to return the name of the encoding system used;When high performance is dependent on knowing the range of integer numbers that can be used without degrading performance use the sys.int_info struct sequence to obtain the number of bits per digit (bits_per_digit) and the number of bytes used to represent a digit (sizeof_digit).
+Call the sys.getfilesystemcoding() function to return the name of the encoding system used;

+Use the os.fsencode() and os.fsdecode() methods as a portable way interfacing with the operating system to encode/decode a filename to the filesystem encoding that is used;When high performance is dependent on knowing the range of integer numbers that can be used without degrading performance use the sys.int_info struct sequence to obtain the number of bits per digit (bits_per_digit) and the number of bytes used to represent a digit (sizeof_digit).

+Use sys.maxsize to determine the maximum value a variable of type Py_ssize_t can take.
+Usually on a 32-bit platform, the value is 2**31 - 1 on a 32-bit platform and 2**63 - 1 on a 64-bit platform.

 6.58 Deprecated Language Features [MEM]